Submit to my boyfriend – is it possible to submit to someone you are not married to?

 Listen to your husband, even if you have a different opinion.
 Then share your opinion and seek unity.
 Defer to him if you cannot agree.

-His wife is a partner and helpmeet.
-She encourages, inspires, brings her brain and heart to the relationship.
-They talk and discuss issues and hopefully come to mutual agreement.
+His wife is an equal partner and helpmeet.
+She encourages, brings her brain and heart to the relationship.
+They talk and discuss issues and come to mutual agreement.

 More than anything, she prays.

-If a decision has to be made and both husband and wife cannot come to a mutual agreement, she allows her husband to make the call.
-Otherwise, they take time to think and pray and seek unity.
+If a decision has to be made and both husband and wife cannot come to a mutual agreement, after much time and prayer, she allows her husband to make the call.
+Otherwise, they take time to think and wrestle and pray and seek unity.

 Now let’s look at how a girl submits when she is not yet married to a guy.